NCD-RisC/Data-cleaning-protocol/README.md

 ### 1. Applying Univariate cleaning criteria

-Data outside the following ranges will be removed to minimise the possibility of entry error.
+Data outside the following ranges are removed to minimise the possibility of entry error.

 *Anthropometrics*